nive927/Pothole-and-Plain-Road-Classification/README.md

 - numpy
 - scikit-learn

-<br>Run the following commands to install all the dependencies.<br>
+<br>Run the following commands to install all the dependencies:
 ```bash
 sudo apt update
 pip3 install --upgrade pip